PrEP for HIV Prevention in Southeastern Pennsylvania

 PrEP stands for: Pre-Exposure Prophylaxis.
 PrEP helps you take control of your health and connects you with health providers to help keep you on track.
 PrEP is an HIV prevention option that works by taking one pill every day.
 When taken every day, PrEP can provide a high level of protection against HIV, and is even more effective when it is combined with condoms and other protective tools.

-- You don’t always use condoms (external or internal) when you have anal or vaginal intercourse.
-“Always” means all of the time, not sometimes.
+- You do not always use condoms (external or internal) during anal or vaginal intercourse.

-- You don’t always ask your partner(s) to wear a condom.
+- You do not consistently ask your partner(s) to wear a condom.

-- You have been diagnosed with a sexually transmitted infection in the last six months.
+- You have been diagnosed with a sexually transmitted infection (STI) within the last six months.

-- You’re in a relationship with an HIV-positive partner who may or may not be on HIV treatment
+- You are in a relationship with an HIV-positive partner, whether or not they are on treatment.

 How can I start PrEP?